-E mail: safeguardinghub.fax@cumbria.gov.uk (please ensure that e mails sent to this address are password protected and the password forwarded in a further e-mail).
+E mail: safeguarding.hub@cumberland.gov.uk (please ensure that e mails sent to this address are password protected and the password forwarded in a further e-mail).

-The service enables callers to outline their concerns and the Cumbria Safeguarding Hub will give advice and, if necessary, undertake assessments of need.
-KCSiE provides a flowchart of actions to be taken by the school and other agencies where there are concerns about a child, a copy of which can be downloaded from the KAHSC website.
+The service enables callers to outline their concerns and the LA Safeguarding Hub will give advice and, if necessary, undertake assessments of need.
+KCSiE provides a flowchart of actions to be taken by the school and other agencies where there are concerns about a child.